Top

 At The Harris Law Firm, we understand that life changes, and sometimes those changes mean that family court orders need to be modified.
 Our experienced Boulder modification lawyers are here to guide you through the process of modifying family court orders and ensuring that the new arrangements reflect your current circumstances.
 Whether you need to modify a child custody agreement, child support order, or alimony, our compassionate legal team can guide you through the legal process.

-If you need to pursue a modification or enforcement, contact The Harris Law Firm online or at call }.
-We offer a free initial consultation.
+If you need to pursue a modification or enforcement, contact The Harris Law Firm online or call (303) 351-5855.
+Our modification lawyer in Boulder offer a free initial consultation.

 What is Modification?